raravi/amithraravi2.com/_posts/2017-03-30-an-exercise-in-static-sites.md

   teaser:   static-and-dynamic-400x250.png
 ---

-As you know by now, this is my first website.
-And I will take you through the decision-making steps that landed me in the static-site generation side of web!
+This is my first website.
+Let me take you through the decision-making steps that landed me in the static-site generation side of web!

 ![image](/images/static-and-dynamic.png)

-The first thing I did was enroll in web development courses on [udemy](https://www.udemy.com/ ).
+The first thing I did was enrol in web development courses on [udemy](https://www.udemy.com/ ).
 And googled '*how to build a simple blog*' quite a bit :)

 A lot of options came up.
 The chief among them being [Wordpress](https://wordpress.com/).
 In fact, it seemed to fit all my needs.
 So I'd decided on it initially.
+If you are not at all into learning technical side of things, I would recommend sticking with Wordpress.
+It's a simple setup-and-deploy kind of website management.
+You don't have to do anything more.

-And i moved on to taking up the courses on HTML/CSS/JavaScript & Git/GitHub.
+But I'm interested in setting up everything myself, and own all the data on my site (including comments which we will talk about later) at all times.
+I moved on to taking up the courses on HTML/CSS/JavaScript & Git/GitHub.

-The next thing to look at was : Should it be a static site or a dynamic one?
+The next thing to look at was: should it be a static site or a dynamic one?
 In fact, there is a huge debate on that one.
-Check this Quora [thread](https://www.quora.com/What-is-the-difference-between-Static-Websites-and-Dynamic-Websites), it's meant to confuse you :)
+Check this Quora [thread](https://www.quora.com/What-is-the-difference-between-Static-Websites-and-Dynamic-Websites), it's meant to confuse you :) A static site is sufficient if you are looking for a website which publishes content not so often, and not many comments are seen in a day.
+The main advantage is obviously the complete freedom, as you don't need anything else.
+And the small size, since its just a bunch of HTML/CSS files.

 I needed a blog, updated a few times a week or so, which focused on the content with minimal upkeep.
+And allowed me tinker with the look and feel of the site without too much hassle.
 For my needs, a static site was good enough.
 These two links([1](https://bradonomics.com/jekyll-wordpress-speed/) &  [2](http://progur.com/2016/08/jekyll-vs-wordpress.html)) pretty much convinced me to go static!!

-As i progressed through the courses I realized I needed a place to get my hands dirty and get complete control over the data in my blog, so that I can play with the look as I wished & code it accordingly.
+As i progressed through the courses I realised I needed a place to get my hands dirty and get complete control over the data in my blog, so that I can play with the look as I wished & code it accordingly.
 That's when I stumbled upon [Jekyll](https://jekyllrb.com/).

 ![image](/images/jekyll.png)